- Employer's Premises

 Glasgow Clyde College works in partnership with Renfrewshire Council to deliver this DFN Project Search course.
-The course provides real-life work experience combined with training in employability skills to support young people with learning disabilities and autism spectrum conditions make successful transitions to a working life.
+The course provides real-life work experience combined with training in employability skills to support young people with learning disabilities and autism spectrum conditions to make successful transitions to working life.

 What will I learn?

 You will develop your employability skills at Renfrewshire Council where you will develop essential skills in a classroom setting that will help you gain employment, in subjects such as:

 - Workplace safety

 You will also participate in three, 10-week work placements in a variety of job roles within Renfrewshire Council and local partners.
 Work placements may include catering, housekeeping, administration and environmental roles.

 The experience and skills that you gain from both classroom (in-house & occasionally online) based activities and the work placements will improve your job marketability.